Skip to content

 If you’ve been watching the news, you already know — the world is currently facing an urgent humanitarian crisis.

-Over 110 million people have been forced to flee their homes, driven by three interconnected realities: violent conflict, climate change and extreme poverty.
+An estimated 120 million people have been forced to flee their homes, driven by three interconnected realities: violent conflict, climate change and extreme poverty.
 Almost half of these are children.

 We are living through the greatest displacement crisis in recorded history.